Child Safety Tips & Resources: How To Raise Awareness For Child Safety Protection Month

 - Surround electrical appliances in the play area, such as air conditioners, with fences so children cannot reach them.
 Also, remove gas grills from outdoor play areas.

 - When playing at a park or playground, check to make sure that the equipment isn’t too wet or too hot.

 According to the CDC, drowning has been the leading cause of injury or death for children 1 to 4 years of age.
 Whenever your young child is around water, it is important to follow these safety guidelines to prevent accidental injury:

 - Be aware of all bodies of water, both big and small.
 Swimming pools, bathtubs, ponds, ditches, fountains, watering cans, kiddie pools, and even large buckets of water can be dangerous for children when left unattended.
 Be sure to empty containers of water of all sizes when you are finished using them.

 - Always enforce safety rules with your kids, such as no running near the pool, and no pushing or holding others underwater.

 - Ensure the deep and shallow ends of any pool your child swims in are clearly marked, and never allow your child to dive into the shallow end as this puts them at risk of serious head injury.

 - When swimming, children should always be supervised by an adult (preferably one who knows CPR).
-The adult should be within arm’s length for older children, and fully touching the infants, toddlers, or young children when they are in or around water.
+The adult should be within arm’s length for older children, and fully touching the infant, toddler, or young child when they are in or around water.
 This is important, not only in deep swimming pools but kiddie pools as well.
 Always be sure to empty and put away kiddie pools after each play session.

 - Spas and hot tubs are dangerous for young children, who can easily drown or become overheated in them.
 Don’t allow young children to use these facilities.